Boyquotes/ascii-arena/README.md

 * k to restart game

 * Left mouse button to fire
-* LifeTime depletes over time and when hit by enemies
+* LifeTime (represented by the red bar) depletes over time and when hit by enemies.
+Let it drop to zero and you die.
 * LifeTime increases on kills earned (as does score)

 # Old Screenshots